Best of Hannity: Always Fighting for America - 7.4

 And if you ask the founder of Bleach Bit or the designer of it, he'd tell you that.

-I've interviewed him, and as a matter of fact, he has told us that.
+And as a matter of fact, he has told us that.

 Yes.

-So so they're identical terms, synonymous.
+So they're identical terms, synonymous.

-But but this is typical media trying to pick apart small things because with no difference at all.
+But this is typical media trying to pick apart small things because with no difference at all.

-They don't they don't deny my claim That it happened.
+But here's how they say it: they don't deny my claim that it happened.

-They write the FBI in a report released in September 2016, two days before Trump's first reference to acid washing, explained what happened.
+They write, the FBI, in a report released in September 2016, two days before Trump's first reference to acid washing, explained what happened.

 This is their explanation.